2001 World Series

-Among several firsts, the 2001 World Series was the first World Series championship for the Diamondbacks; the first World Series played in the state of Arizona or the Mountain Time Zone; the first championship for a Far West state other than California; the first major professional sports team from the state of Arizona to win a championship; and the earliest an MLB franchise had won a World Series (the Diamondbacks had only existed for four years).
+Among several firsts, the 2001 World Series was the first World Series championship for the Diamondbacks; the first major professional sports championship won by a Phoenix-based team (and the first World Series championship for a Western state other than California); and the earliest an MLB franchise had won a World Series (the Diamondbacks were in just their fourth year of existence).
 The home team won every game in the Series, which had only happened twice before, in 1987 and 1991, both won by the Minnesota Twins.
 The Diamondbacks outscored the Yankees, 37–14, as a result of large margins of victory achieved by Arizona at Bank One Ballpark (now known as Chase Field) relative to the one-run margins the Yankees achieved at Yankee Stadium.
-Arizona's pitching held powerhouse New York to a .183 batting average, the lowest in a seven-game World Series since the St. Louis Cardinals hit .185 in the 1985 World Series.
-This and the 2002 World Series were the last two consecutive World Series to have game sevens until the World Series of 2016 and 2017.
+Arizona's pitching held powerhouse New York to a .183 batting average, the lowest ever in a seven-game World Series.
+This and the 2002 World Series were the last two consecutive World Series to have game sevens until the World Series of 2016 and 2017, and the last two consecutive ones where Game 7 was won by the home team.
 The 2001 World Series was the subject of an HBO documentary, Nine Innings from Ground Zero, in 2004.